jesseklein406/data-structures/README.md

 ###Graph with Weighted Edges Assignment
 Access 'simple_graph.py' to implement weighted edges for the class G and Node class.
 The test file for the module is 'test_weighted_edges.py'.

+###Graph Algorithms for Shortest Path Assignment
+Access 'simple_graph.py' for shortest path algorithms for the class G.
+The test file for the module is 'test_graph_traversal.py'.

+The two algorithms I chose were Dijkstra's and Bellman-Ford's.
+I referred to [Wikipedia](https://en.wikipedia.org/wiki/Shortest_path_problem) for this assignment.
+Specifically, I implemented the methods used in the pseudocode for my two algorithms from the articles for the algorithms [here](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and [here](https://en.wikipedia.org/wiki/Bellman–Ford_algorithm).

+Dijkstra's algorithm will always find the shortest path with as few iterations as possible because it cherry picks the least weighted path to execute on first.
+Thus the path may continue to retain priority if its total weight keeps undercutting other paths.
+Bellman-Ford's can execute on negative weights as well as check for runaway de-weighting.
+Beyond those special casesm Dijkstra's is optimal.